6 teens arrested in Iowa school shooting that killed 1

 Police said it was the fourth homicide in Des Moines this year.

-This report includes contributions from Margery A. Beck, reporting from Omaha, Nebraska.
-Hollingsworth reported from Mission, Kansas.
+This report includes contributions from Heather Hollingsworth, reporting from Mission, Kansas.
+Beck reported from Omaha, Nebraska.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.